LuKks/like-mysql/README.md

 // create a pool easily with good defaults const db = new mysql('127.0.0.1:3306', 'root', 'secret', 'myapp')

-// wait until a connection is established await db.available()
+// wait until a connection is established (optional) await db.ready()

 // CREATE DATABASE IF NOT EXISTS `myapp` ... await db.createDatabase('myapp')